Zoological-Society-of-London/camtrap_classifier/README.md

 I was struggling to see the results from the above in a useful way, so this script will take the results files and try to create an HTML file for each which shows you the image with a border (red or green) corresponding to the classification (negative or positive respectively).
 This only works if the original image files are available locally (on your local drive or a usb drive for example),

+## Update metadata (exif data)

+Implemented in `add_exif_data.R`

+This file updates the metadata of the source images using the results files.
+It will add metadata tags for the predicted class and associated probability.
+This should let the files be browsed and filtered in an image view/metadata editor.

 ## Extra files

 `crop_generator.py` - Small python script to quickly trim off a given portion of an image file